DTC338: Digital Publishing

 - Selected online readings and tutorials

-- Flash drive or portable media storage on which you can save and transport your work
+- Flash drive, Google Drive, Dropbox or other portable media storage on which you can save and transport your work

 Course Point-Earning Opportunities